darthinvader/daggerheart-tools/memory-bank/tasks/TASK005-character-mobile-display-and-editor.md

 - Tests: Expanded `inventory-logic.test.ts` to cover setEquipped and setLocation.
 Suite now 24/24 green.
 - Domains: Added recall-used summary in Domains card and drawer footer (read-only; marked REVIEW for future budget rules).
 - Equipment: Added concise detail readouts under weapon/armor pickers (trait, range, damage, burden; armor base score and thresholds).

+### August 11, 2025 (later 6)

+- QuickJump: Improved mobile top bar usability.
+The bar remains fixed at the top, is horizontally scrollable, and now (a) auto-centers the active section while scrolling and (b) centers the tapped section on selection.
+Buttons are compact (h-9) to keep the header small on mobile while maintaining clear targets.
+Accessibility: aria-label added to the scroller.
+- EquipmentCard: Now shows a compact summary mirroring Domain card patterns.
+Displays Primary, Secondary, and Armor with clear "Select…" hints when empty.
+For selected gear, shows concise stats (trait, range, damage dice/type, burden; armor base/thresholds and modifiers).
+This makes equipment selection obvious at a glance.
+- InventoryCard: Shows slot and item counts, remaining capacity, and a one-line list of equipped items (up to three) to surface what’s active.
+Clear Edit affordance remains.
+- Character route: passes equipment and inventory data to the cards to power the new summaries.
+- Quality gates: Type-check PASS; Build PASS.
+No API changes to drawers; only card props extended.

 ## Planned Subtasks (exact queue)